-- Your health changes, and the study is no longer in your best interest - New information becomes available, and the study is no longer in your best interest - You do not follow the study rules - The study is stopped by the National Cancer Institute (NCI), Institutional Review Board (IRB), Food and Drug Administration (FDA), or the study sponsor, MSK.
-The study sponsor is the organization that oversees the study this document.
+- Your health changes, and the study is no longer in your best interest - New information becomes available, and the study is no longer in your best interest

+- You do not follow the study rules - The study is stopped by the National Cancer Institute (NCI), Institutional Review Board (IRB), Food and Drug Administration (FDA), or study sponsor, Memorial Sloan Kettering Cancer Center (MSK).
+The study sponsor is the organization that oversees the study

+It is important that you understand the information in this informed consent document before you make a decision about participating in this clinical trial.
+Please read, or have someone read to you, the rest of this document.
 If there is anything that you don't understand, ask the study doctor or nurse for more information.

-It is important that you understand the information in this informed consent document before you make a decision about participating in this clinical trial.
-Please read, or have someone read to you, the rest of